-32. Provide the reference to the in-effect ordinance or regulatory mechanism submitted above to address post-construction storm water runoff from new development and redevelopment projects, including preventing or minimizing water quality impacts.
+32. Provide the reference to the in-effect ordinance or regulatory mechanism submitted above to address postconstruction storm water runoff from new development and redevelopment projects, including preventing or minimizing water quality impacts.
 The ordinance or other regulatory mechanism shall apply to private, commercial, and public projects, including projects where the applicant is the developer.
 This requirement may be met using a single ordinance or regulatory mechanism or a combination of ordinances and regulatory mechanisms.
 If not available at this time, provide the date the ordinance or regulatory mechanism will be available.

-Appendix G - Post Construction Stormwater Runoff Control, Section B. The Village intends to adopt the revised Oakland County Water Resources Commissioner (OCWRC) Engineering Standards for Storm Water Facilities once they are completed and approved by the MDEQ.
+Appendix G - Post Construction SOP, Appendix J - Stormwater Management Ordinance, Section 1229.03.
+The Village previously adopted the OCWRC Engineering Standards for Storm Water Facilities and intends to continue to administer and enforce them once they are revised and approved by MDEQ.